hsinghweb/web-reader-pro/README.md

 - **Text-to-Speech**: Reads webpage content aloud with natural voice
 - **Synchronized Highlighting**: Highlights words as they are being read
 - **Playback Controls**:
-  - Play/Pause button for easy control
+  - Play/Pause toggle button for easy control
   - Forward (>>) and Backward (<<) buttons to jump 10 words
   - Speed control slider (0.5x to 2x speed)
   - Reload button to refresh content from current tab